syncfusion-content/asp.netwebforms-docs/aspnet/Numerictextbox/Getting-Started.md

 ## Create Textboxes Controls

-You can create a WebForms Project and add the necessary Dll’s and Scripts with the help of the given [WebForms-Getting Started](http://help.syncfusion.com/aspnetmvc/numerictextbox/getting-started) Documentation.
+You can create a Web Forms Project and add the necessary Dll’s and Scripts with the help of the given [Web Forms-Getting Started](http://help.syncfusion.com/aspnetmvc/numerictextbox/getting-started) Documentation.

 Add necessary TextBox control and initialize the corresponding TextBox control.